 Sweat itself has no odor.
 The smelly effect is the fault of apocrine glands located in the groin, armpits and other hairy body parts.
 These glands produce sweat that's rich with fatty proteins.
 Apocrine sweat is still odorless, but bacteria colonies in these warm, moist areas metabolize the proteins, creating that famously foul smell.

-For lots more helpful dermatological facts and skin care tips, see the links on the next page.
+For lots more helpful dermatological facts and skin care tips, see the links below.